Illinois law would ban tackle football for kids under 12

 After years of denials, the NFL has acknowledged a link between head blows and brain disease and agreed in 2015 to a $1 billion settlement with former players.

 The Illinois bill is similar to a proposal in New York, and Nowinski said lawmakers in at least one other state are working to raise the age at which children begin playing tackle football.
+He said studies have shown that starting tackle football before the age of 12 can lead to great neurological impairment later in life.

-“I am confident we have the science on our side and can make a very persuasive argument that safer football for youth will lead to healthier and more rewarding lives for generations to come,” Sente said.
+"This isn't about an act to ban tackle football," Nowinski said.
+"This is about an act to prevent children from being hit in the head hundreds of times through sports each season."